"You have no authority here Jackie Weaver, no authority at all! Read the standing orders! READ THEM AND UNDERSTAND THEM!!"

 Good facilitation is all about leading a group of people towards your common goal in a way that utilises all the various qualities of the group.
-At the Design Thinkers Academy London, our facilitation training focuses on Design Thinking facilitation and how to confidently guide teams in applying Design Thinking, yet the same core principles of facilitation remain.
+At the Design Thinkers Academy London, our facilitation training courses focus on Design Thinking facilitation and how to confidently guide teams in applying design thinking, yet the same core principles of facilitation remain.

 How to facilitate better

 There are two sides to the facilitator coin.
 One is knowing the various ways and techniques to become a better facilitator, whilst the other is then understanding facilitation itself, the theory behind it and your role within that.
 Let’s start with the former.